 The Problem of Execution of Bankruptcy Property in Cross-Border Insolvency

-- Has no execution power abroad;
+- Court decisions have no execution power abroad;

 The principle of territoriality states that as a result of a bankruptcy declaration, the process and termination of bankruptcy is limited to the territory of the country, where the court handling the bankruptcy is located.
 Consequently, a country’s bankruptcy ruling can only apply to the country, where the bankruptcy ruling was issued.

-Settlement of cross-border insolvency cases that were not previously stated in agreements on receivable debts, which include dispute resolution, can be done in several ways, namely court proceedings, bilateral agreements, diplomatic relations, or the UNCITRAL Model Law on Cross Border Insolvency with Guide to Enactment.
+Settlement of cross-border insolvency cases previously not stated in agreements on receivable debts, which include dispute resolution, can be done in several ways, namely court proceedings, bilateral agreements, diplomatic relations, or the UNCITRAL Model Law on Cross Border Insolvency with Guide to Enactment.
 If it is going to be settled through the court proceedings, a country must submit a bankruptcy ruling that is decided by the state to the country where the bankruptcy estate is located and undergo a more complicated process more complicated if the case involves countries that have different legal systems.

 Therefore, according to the author, there must be a cross border insolvency agreement or bilateral agreement on insolvency across national borders.